BlackWasp

 Constructors

-The BitArray class is unusual in that it does not provide a constructor that has no parameters.
-This is because a BitArray collection must be fully initialised during construction.
-There are six constructors available, each populating the contents of the collection in a different manner.
-The simplest constructor creates a new BitArray containing a number of Boolean values that are all set to false.
-The number of bits to generate is passed as an integer parameter.
+The BitArray class is unusual in that it does not provide a parameterless constructor.
+BitArrays collection must be fully initialised when instantiated using one of six constructors.
+Each populates the contents of the collection in a different way.
+The simplest constructor creates a BitArray containing a number of Boolean values that are all false.
+The number of bits required is passed as an integer argument.

 The BitArray class is found in the System.Collections namespace so to execute the examples, add using System.Collections; to the source code.